-With lockdown lifting on library services, Lorensbergs has researched how public libraries in the UK have reintroduced their PC, printing and Wi-Fi services.
+With the initial lockdown lifting on library services, Lorensbergs has researched how public libraries in the UK have reintroduced their PC, printing and Wi-Fi services.

 The results provide a snapshot of the services available at late August/early September and libraries’ plans for the months ahead.
 A total of 96 library authorities have taken part, with participation stretching across the UK.